Call of Duty 4: Modern Warfare: Gameplay

 Call of Duty 4: Modern Warfare is a first-person shooter.
-A character can be positioned in one of three stances: standing, crouching, or prone, each affecting the character's rate of movement, accuracy, and stealth.
-Using cover helps the player avoid enemy fire or recover health after taking significant damage.
-As such, there are no armor or health power-ups.
+A character can be positioned in one of three stances: standing, kneeling, or prone; each affecting the character's rate of movement, accuracy, and stealth.
+Using cover helps the player avoid enemy fire or recover health after taking significant damage, as there is no armor or health powerups.
 When the character has taken damage, the edges of the screen glow red and the character's heartbeat increases.
 If the character stays out of fire, the character can recover.
 When the character is within the blast radius of a live grenade, a marker indicates the direction of the grenade, helping the player to either flee or toss it back to the enemy.

 The game is the first in the Call of Duty series to feature modern equipment.
-The game also introduces new features, particularly multiplayer mechanics such as "killstreaks" where the player gains access to special abilities for killing enemies without dying.
+The game also introduces new features, particularly multiplayer mechanics such as "killstreaks," where the player gains access to special abilities for killing enemies without dying.

 Campaign

 The player takes on the role of various characters during a single-player campaign.
 The characters' involvement in the plot occurs simultaneously and overlaps the events in the game.
 As such, the player's perspective changes from one character to another between missions.
-Each mission features a series of objectives; the player is led to each objective with the heads up display, which marks its direction and distance.
+Each mission features a series of objectives; the player is led to each objective with the heads-up display, which marks its direction and distance.
 Some objectives require that the player arrives at a checkpoint, while other objectives require the player to eliminate enemies in a specified location, stand their ground to defend an objective, or plant explosive charges on an enemy installation.
-After completing the campaign, a special epilogue mission is unlocked for play.
-The mission itself has no bearing on the campaign plot, and focuses on an SAS squad fighting terrorists that have hijacked an airplane and taken a VIP hostage.
+After completing the campaign, a special epilogue mission "Mile High Club" is unlocked for play.
+The mission itself has no bearing on the campaign plot and focuses on a SAS squad fighting terrorists that have hijacked an airplane and taken a VIP hostage.
 The main campaign features 30 collectible pieces of intel that award the player with game cheats and visual filters such as infinite ammunition, cluster grenades, and increased contrast.